-Previously, I have worked with the Hammer research group on modelling material properties using machine learning.
+Previously, I have worked with the Hammer research group on modeling material properties using machine learning.
 Basically, computationally figuring out how to build stable molecules with specific properties.

-From 2018 to 2021, I worked at Capra Robotics as a robotics software engineer building on computer vision systems to improve the autonomous capabilties of the robotics platform.
+From 2018 to 2021, I worked at Capra Robotics as a robotics software engineer building computer vision systems to improve the autonomous capabilities of the robotics platform.

 In 2018, I won the physical science category in the Danish Young Scientists competition, and qualified for the European championship where I won a special prize by CERN for best particle physics project, and qualified for the World championship with my project "Detecting Elementary Particles Using Neural Networks".

 I care a lot about education, and people having access to high quality individualized education.
-A need which many does not get met, and I have written about the failures of the educational system multiple times.
+A need which for many does not get met, and I have written about the failures of the educational system multiple times.
 In order to address these problems, I'm building a platform to teach people mathematics.
-It's still in its early stages, but if you're intrested to be one of the first people to try, you can sign up for early access .
+It's still in its early stages, but if you're interested in being one of the first people to try, you can sign up for early access .